txtatech/static/README.md

 # static
-An experimental self-constructing website/server that utilizes Base64 encoded javascript code which is itself encoded as QR codes.
+An experimental self-constructing website/server that utilizes Base64 encoded javascript code which is itself encoded as QR-Codes.

 This project is very experimental so beware!